 In order to protect your nonprofit and its board members from potential intermediate sanctions (penalties) you may want to follow the 3-step process promoted by the IRS (in instructions to the Form 990), to determine whether compensation is "reasonable and not excessive."

-One answer: Because the the IRS Form 990 asks nonprofits about the process used to approve the compensation of the executive director/CEO (and certain other key employees): "Did the process for determining compensation of the following persons include a review and approval by independent persons, comparability data, and contemporaneous substantiation of the deliberation and decision?"
-(Form 990, Section VI, Part B, line 15) Nonprofits filing the Form 990 must describe the process on Schedule O.
+Note: The IRS Form 990 asks charitable nonprofits about the process used to approve the compensation of the executive director/CEO (and certain other key employees): "Did the process for determining compensation of the following persons include a review and approval by independent persons, comparability data, and contemporaneous substantiation of the deliberation and decision?"
+(See IRS Form 990, Section VI, Part B, line 15.)
+Nonprofits filing the Form 990 must describe the process on Schedule O.

-Ensuring that the board has approved "reasonable and not excessive" compensation for the executive director/CEO is one of the fiduciary responsibilities of every nonprofit board.
-Boards that engage in an annual process of reviewing and approving the compensation of the executive director/CEO (and certain highly paid "key" employees as defined by the IRS) and that document this process in the minutes of board meeting(s), will be protecting their nonprofit (and themselves).
-An annual review also ensures that the nonprofit is acting in a transparent manner because through the process the full board will be aware how much the executive director/CEO is being paid by the nonprofit.
-Having a robust conflict of interests policy is another important aspect of ensuring fair and reasonable compensation.
+- Ensuring that the board has approved "reasonable and not excessive" compensation for the executive director/CEO is one of the fiduciary responsibilities of every nonprofit board. ("Are the assets of this nonprofit being used prudently and to advance the mission?")
+Boards that engage in an annual process of reviewing and approving the compensation of the executive director/CEO and that document this process in the minutes of board meeting(s), will be protecting their nonprofit (and themselves).

 Connect with local resources and expertise Find